 A 12-volt refrigerator is standard equipment.
 The breaker on the MDP and the thermostat inside the refrigerator must be on.
 Use care while operating the refrigerator without the engines running; continued use will drain the house battery.
 When connected to shore power, keep the battery charger on.
+If the boat is equipped with the optional generator, make sure the battery charger is operating.
 If the house battery voltage falls below 9.6 volts, the refrigerator will shut off.
 Refer to the refrigerator owner's manual for additional operating and maintenance information.